 Let’s review some of the various classes of people involved in compromising our privacy.

 Hackers, scammers, and other ne’er-do-wells

 This is the first thing people think of when it comes to privacy invasions.
 We hear a seemingly endless stream of news and word-of-mouth reports of privacy hacks every day.
 It’s easy to think we’re under constant threat from evil villains trying to get at our data.

-While your data could fall victim to the individuals in this category, it’s important to realize they’re simply not interested in you as an individual.
-What they’re interested in is much broader; what they care about is gathering as much data as they can, or scamming as many people as they can.
-Particularly when it comes to scams, they don’t care who those people are, just that they’re vulnerable.
+While your data could fall victim to the individuals in this category, it’s important to realize they’re not interested in you as an individual.
+They care about gathering as much data as they can, or scamming as many people as they can.
+They don’t care who those people are; just that they’re vulnerable.

-Perhaps in part due to the obviousness of this class, this is the group of people we most easily protect ourselves from, using technology and common sense.
+This is the group of people we can most easily protect ourselves from, using technology and common sense.
 Security software of various flavors and layers, coupled with skepticism and our own smart habits, are our first, best line of defense.

 Governments and government agencies